 At Ryders Green, we strive to give every child, every opportunity, at their one chance in primary school.

-At Ryders Green Primary School, we have designed the National Curriculum around our key ambition for our children.
-We want to provide aspiration to all of our children despite the barriers they face.
+At Ryders Green Primary School, we want to provide aspiration to all of our children despite the barriers they face.
 To do this we provide opportunities so our children can stand equal with their peers now and in their adult life.
-At Ryders Green Primary School, we want pupils to be masters of technology.
+We intend for our pupils to be masters of technology.
 Technology is everywhere and will play a pivotal part in students’ lives, therefore, we want to model and educate our pupils on how to use technology positively, responsibly and safely.
-We want our pupils to be creators not consumers and our broad curriculum encompassing computer science, information technology and digital literacy reflects this.
 We want our pupils to understand that there is always a choice with using technology and at Ryders Green, we utilise technology to model positive use.
 We recognise that the best prevention for a lot of issues we currently see with technology/social media is through education.

 Computing will be delivered in a variety of ways across the school, and throughout the academic year.
 We teach knowledge, understanding and skills needed in Computing through a variety of projects.
 Online safety will be delivered through discrete sessions at the start of each new unit.
 Computing skills will be delivered as discreet lessons where these skills will be taught or explored.
 Throughout each unit, thematic links will be made with other learning.
 Where applicable, Computing skills will be embedded within other curriculum lessons.